wkoszek/me/blog/source/blog/2012-08-12-book-how-to-stop-worrying-and-start-living.md

 ---
-title:	How to Stop Worrying and Start Living
+title:	"How to Stop Worrying and Start Living"
 auth:	Dale Carnegie
 read:	2012-08-12
 ---